 Victor Jara was a Chilean songwriter, poet, teacher, theatre director and political activist.
-He was a central part of the Nueva Cancion movement, which regenerated Andean folk music in a new form of protest song in the sixties.
-This was an important element of social change in Chile with the election of Salvador Allende in 1970, which led to improvements to health and education for the Chilean people.… Go to Article
+He was a central part of the Nueva Cancion movement, which regenerated Andean folk music in a new form of protest song in the sixties.… Go to Article

 Category: latin america